Attack helicopter: Operations

 The Iran–Iraq War of the 1980s saw "the most intensive use of the helicopters" in a conventional war ever, as well as the only confirmed helicopter dogfights in history; in particular, Iranian Army Aviation AH-1J SeaCobras engaged with Mi-24 Hind and Mi-8 Hip helicopters of the Iraqi Army Air Corps.
 The Iranian Cobras also attacked advancing Iraqi divisions in conjunction with fixed-wing F-4 Phantoms armed with Maverick missiles, destroying numerous armoured vehicles and impeded the Iraqi advance, albeit not completely halting it.

-The 1990s could be seen as the coming-of-age for the U.S. attack helicopter.
+The 1990s could be seen as the coming of age for the U.S. attack helicopter.
 The AH-64 Apache was used extensively during Operation Desert Storm with great success, being used to fire the first shots of the conflict, destroying Iraqi early warning radar and surface-to-air missile (SAM) sites with their Hellfire missiles.
-They were later used successfully in both of their operational roles, to direct attack against enemy armor and as aerial artillery in support of ground troops; both Hellfire missile and cannon attacks by Apaches destroyed numerous enemy tanks and armored cars.
+They were later used successfully in both of their operational roles, to direct attack against enemy armor and as aerial artillery in support of ground troops; both Hellfire missiles and cannon attacks by Apaches destroyed numerous enemy tanks and armored cars.
 General Carl Stiner claimed that: "You could fire that Hellfire missile through a window from four miles [4 mi] away at night."
-However, serious logistical problems limited operations, Apaches in the Iraqi theater flew only one-fifth of planned flight-hours.
+However, serious logistical problems limited operations; Apaches in the Iraqi theater flew only one-fifth of planned flight-hours.